Our White Patriotic Jumper had treatment of his parts:

 Treatment, Tail, Part I; Treatment, Tail, Part II, Treatment, Tail, Part III,

-Treatment, Knees and Thighs, Treatment, Belly Split and Preparation for Finish Work.
+Treatment, Knees and Thighs, and Treatment, Belly Split.

 The White Patriotic Jumper is a sample treatment,